fresk/dca/data/README.md

    - Locality (City, State + geolocation)
    - County
    - Description (0 - 1 sentence (but most have their own wikipedia page))
+ - scraped the website and stored all data including links to highres original images on wikipedia servers.

 Underground Railroad Sites